solana-labs/solana-program-library/docs/src/stake-pool/cli.md

 ### Remove validator stake account

-If the stake pool staker wants to stop delegating to a vote account, they can totally remove the validator stake account from the stake pool.
+If the stake pool staker wants to stop delegating to a voting account, they can totally remove the validator stake account from the stake pool.

 As with adding a validator, the validator stake account must have exactly